-Your course tutors have been working over the summer to further enhance your online teaching.
+Your course tutors have been working to further enhance your online teaching.
 They are finding imaginative ways to deliver lectures, workshops and seminars online.

 We are all working together to bring all students back on campus as Government guidance allows, however capacity on our sites is currently limited.

-From 21 September 2020 until 23 October 2020 only some specialist teaching that is unable to take place online will take place on campus.
+From 8 March 2021 some specialist teaching that is unable to take place online will take place on campus.

 Specialist teaching includes the following subject areas: Architecture, Art, Animation, all Life Sciences, Media, Fashion Design, Film, Music, Photography, some specialist modules in Psychology, Television Production and some specialist modules in Business, Marketing and Finance.